THE DUE DATE FOR SUBMISSION OF DATA IS JANUARY 31, 2014.

 to the institution.
 Examples include cooperative extension and community

 outreach projects.
-Report total service expenditures only.
+Report total direct service expenditures only.
 It is

 not necessary to disaggregate costs for this category.